-The latter equation says that the Fock-Goncharov classical trace polynomial associated to the curve $\gamma$ is recovered when $q=1$.
-Moreover, the $\mathrm{SL}_n$-quantum trace map should be natural, appropriately interpreted, with respect to the choice of triangulation $\idealtriang$; see \cite{KimArxiv21}.
+\end{conjecture} This last equation says that the Fock--Goncharov classical trace polynomial associated to the curve $\gamma$ is recovered in the classical limit.
+Moreover, the $\mathrm{SL}_n(\mathbb{C})$-quantum trace map should be natural, appropriately interpreted, with respect to the choice of triangulation $\lambda$; see \cite{KimArxiv21}.

-Conjecture \ref{conj:quantum-trace} is due to Chekhov-Fock \cite{FockArxiv97, ChekhovCzechJPhys00} in the case $n=2$, and was proved ``by hand'' in that case by Bonahon-Wong \cite{BonahonGT11}.
-One of the motivations of this work is to develop a better conceptual understanding of their construction.
+Conjecture \ref{conj:quantum-trace} is due to Chekhov--Fock \cite{FockArxiv97, ChekhovCzechJPhys00} in the case $n=2$, and was proved `by hand' in that case by Bonahon--Wong \cite{BonahonGT11}.
+One of the motivations of the present work is to develop a conceptual understanding of their construction.